luandknguyen/brainrust/readme.md

 # brainfuck_rs

-**brainfuck_rs** a Brainfuck interpreter written in Rust.
+**brainfuck_rs** is a Brainfuck interpreter written in Rust.
 It focuses on features over speed.

 ## Features